California Industry Assistance

 One of the basic eligibility requirements is that facilities need to be operating in an industry that is "emissions-intensive and trade-exposed" (EITE).
 Businesses in EITE industrial sectors face a higher risk of emissions leakage.
 That is why they are eligible to receive this credit.
 Any size business can receive the credit.

-Another basic requirement is that facilities must be current customers of one of California's investor-owned electric utilities: PG&E, SCE, SDG&E, Liberty Utilities (CalPeco Electric), or Pacific Power (PacifiCorp).
+Another basic requirement is that facilities must be current customers of one of California's investor-owned electric utilities: PG&E, SCE, SDG&E, Liberty Utilities (CalPeco Electric), Bear Valley Electric Service, or Pacific Power (PacifiCorp).